The majority of projects in Neuropsy Lab fall under one of these two categories.

 Modeling brain-behaviour relations

-What are the brain areas responsible for processing faces, solving mathematical problems or x?
+What are the brain areas responsible for processing faces, solving mathematical problems, or x?
 Substitute x with a function that is relevant to an interesting topic we are working on.
-Neuroimaging research is booming and it is easy to hastily identify studies that may support a hypothesis or another.
+Neuroimaging research is booming and it is easy to hastily identify studies that may support one hypothesis or another.
 To really get a sense of the state of the art on a topic we conduct systematic meta-analyses to create topographical models that identify significant concordance across studies.
-For meta-analyses we use software from brainmap database.